Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: Berthold Werner / WIkimedia Commons

 Trier, the oldest city in Germany, situated near the Luxembourg border, was founded by the Romans around 16 BCE.
-The city is brimming with ancient historical treasures, including the iconic Porta Nigra, a massive Roman city gate, the Roman baths, an amphitheatre, and the Imperial Basilica of Constantine.
-Located alongside the Moselle River, the quaint city is surrounded by vine-laden countryside, offering tours of the wineries and the river.
-Additionally, Karl Marx was born here, and his birthplace has been converted into a museum.
-Trier’s streets are easily walkable, filled with open-air cafés and countless historic sites and buildings around every corner.
+The city is brimming with ancient historical treasures, including the iconic Porta Nigra, a massive Roman city gate, and the Imperial Basilica of Constantine.
+The quaint city is surrounded by vine-laden countryside, offering tours of the wineries and the river.
+Also, Karl Marx was born here, and his birthplace has been converted into a museum.
+Trier is one of the lovely attractions near Netherlands, filled with open-air cafés and countless historic sites and buildings around every corner.

 Distance From The Netherlands: 5 hours by car/train from Amsterdam